Weather-stripping: Stop losing money by sealing windows and leaks

-You may not have money to remodel home for energy-saving, however there is one simple thing to do, you can fix air leaks with weather-stripping and caulking.
-Sealing up the cracks between your toasty interior and windy exterior can greatly reduce your homes energy usage through more efficient heating and cooling.
+You may not have money to remodel your home to save energy.
+However there is one simple thing to do, you can fix air leaks with weather-stripping and caulking.
+Seal up crack between your toasty interior and windy exterior.
+This can greatly reduce your homes energy usage through more efficient heating and cooling.
 Of course, lowering energy usage saves you money and lowers your carbon footprint.

 What's in it for you and the planet

-On average, you can save 5-10% on your energy bill or 7.5% on average by fixing air leaks with weather-stripping and caulking.
+You can save 5-10% on your energy bill or 7.5% on average by fixing air leaks with weather-stripping and caulking.
+Instead of giving an extra $48-$139 to your energy company why not use it for something nice for yourself!

 What are the savings for sealing windows and leaks?